Soham-Das-afk/AuroraMusic/SECURITY.md

 ## Dependencies

-We rely on third‑party libraries (e.g., discord.py, yt-dlp).
-If the issue lies in a dependency, we may coordinate upstream and track mitigation here.
+I rely on third‑party libraries (e.g., discord.py, yt-dlp).
+If the issue lies in a dependency, I may coordinate upstream and track mitigation here.
 Dependabot is enabled to keep dependencies updated.